fo76utils/fo76utils/doc/cubeview.md

 * **F5**: Disable alpha blending.
 * **F6**: Enable alpha blending (texture view only).
 * **F9**: Select file from list.
+* **F11**: Save decompressed texture, including all faces of a cube map, but no mipmaps.
+Alpha channel and normal map Z fix settings are applied to the output file.
 * **F12** or **Print Screen**: Save screenshot.
 * **H**: Show help screen.
 * **C**: Clear messages.